suhuruli/azure-docs/articles/service-fabric/service-fabric-quickstart-containers.md

 In **Image Name**, enter "microsoft/iis:nanoserver", the [Windows Server Nano Server and IIS base image](https://hub.docker.com/r/microsoft/iis/).

+> [!NOTE]
+> The base image of the container must match the host.
+The above will work with RS1 versions of Windows.
+If your cluster uses RS3, please use the "microsoft/iis:windowsservercore-1709" image for the container.

 Name your service "MyContainerService", and click **OK**.

 ## Configure communication and container port-to-host port mapping